Skip to Content

 One gallon of propane generally lasts around 95 hours when used at a rate of 1,000 BTUs an hour.

-Therefore, if our rig has a furnace rated at 30,000 BTUs, then a single gallon of propane should last around 3.17 hours.
+Therefore, if your rig has a furnace rated at 30,000 BTUs, then a single gallon of propane should last around 3.17 hours.
 If you have a 5-gallon cylinder, you should be able to run a 30,000-BTU furnace for 15.85 hours.

 If you’re also running a fridge and water heater, you’ll need to adjust your expectations accordingly.

-To offer some additional information that you can use to gauge the amount of propane fuel you’re most likely to use while you’re RVing, we direct you to our posts “How Much Propane Does an RV Furnace Use?“, and “How Much Propane Does an RV Fridge Use?
+To offer some additional information that you can use to gauge the amount of propane fuel you’re most likely to use while you’re RVing, we direct you to our posts “How Much Propane Does an RV Furnace Use?” and “How Much Propane Does an RV Fridge Use?

 This cool “Propane Burn Time Calculator” may also be something you can use to help determine how long your propane tank will last based on your propane use.
 Simply enter the BTU rating of your propane appliance and the size of your propane tank.